JessDrafts/JessDrafts/README.md

 - 👋 Hi, I’m Jess
 - 👀 Currently living in Wonderland
-- 💞 My life is a Scandal! & Oh! apparently, I'm dramatic too
+- 💞 My life is a Scandal! & Oh! apparently, I'm dramatic too🌱
-- 🌱 An introvert who's secretly an extrovert
 - ⚡ Fun fact: If yes is no and once is never, then how many sides does a triangle have?
                                                                                         - J.H.